redwoodjs/redwood/docs/docs/how-to/self-hosting-redwood.md

+> NOTE: This doc has been deprecated in favor of the [Baremetal](/docs/docs/deploy/baremetal.md) docs

 # Self-hosting Redwood (Serverful)

 Do you prefer hosting Redwood on your own server, the traditional serverful way, instead of all this serverless magic?
 Well, you can!
 In this recipe we configure a Redwood app with PM2 and Nginx on a Linux server.